icxd/c-compiler/README.md

 ## known bugs

+*bugs with checked boxed means that they are fixed*

 * [x] `ast_print` causes the entire program to segfault for some unknown reason, needs to be investigated.